This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Atonic cerebral palsy, also referred to as hypotonic cerebral palsy or ataxic–hypotonic CP, is a rare form of the disorder that affects various muscle groups and movements.
-It can also have accompanying conditions, such as seizures and vision impairment.
-Numerous treatment methods are available for children with atonic CP, which can significantly improve their quality of life.
+Atonic cerebral palsy, also referred to as hypotonic cerebral palsy or hypotonic CP, is a rare form of the disorder characterized by low muscle tone.
+It can also cause associated conditions, such as seizures and vision impairment.
+Treatment methods are available for children with atonic CP, which can significantly improve their quality of life.

 Atnoia means a lack of tone in the muscles.
 Children with this type of cerebral palsy have difficulty moving and have poor reflexes.